 Why Would a Spouse Request a Child Support or Alimony Before Filing for Divorce?

 If the parties are separated, but the requesting spouse does not wish to file for a divorce, the method may be a good alternative.
-This method allows the parties to remain married, but still providing child support to the spouse who maintains primary custody of the child.
 The requesting spouse may also attempt to negotiate a child support payment when the other spouse has refused to cooperate.
 An order entered pursuant to this method may only be changed after showing there has been a substantial change in circumstance.

 Child Supported While Separated